-The method of work and energy for a single particle can be extended to apply to a system of connected particles as shown in the above figure.
+The method of work and energy for a single particle can be extended to apply to a system of connected particles as shown in the following figure.
 In doing so, it is to be noted that the attention is limited to ideal systems with one degree of freedom.
-That is, it is assumed that the system has frictionless constraints and inextensible connections and that its configuration can be completely specified by one coordinate such as x_1 in the below figure.
+It is assumed that the system has frictionless constraints and inextensible connections and its configuration can be completely specified by one coordinate, such as $x_1$ in the above figure.
 In the case shown in the above figure, for example, the assumptions involve a smooth inclined plane, frictionless bearings, inextensible strings and neglecting entirely the rotational inertia of the pulleys.
-Then the system may be regarded simply as three particles, m_1 , m_2 and m_3 , each of which performs a rectilinear motion.
-From kinematics, the displacements and velocities of all the three masses can be expressed in terms of one variable, say the coordinate x_1 of the particle m_1 .
+Then the system may be regarded simply as three particles, $m_1$ , $m_2$ , and $m_3$ , each of which performs a rectilinear motion.
+From kinematics, the displacements and velocities of all the three masses can be expressed in terms of one variable, say the coordinate $x_1$ of the particle $m_1$ .